Black Ivory Coffee

-Black Ivory Coffee is a brand of coffee produced by the Black Ivory Coffee Company Ltd in northern Thailand from Arabica coffee beans consumed by elephants and collected from their waste.
-The taste of Black Ivory coffee is influenced by elephants' digestive enzymes, which break down the coffee's protein.
-The company claims to rescue elephants from tourist trade abuse.
+Black Ivory Coffee is a brand of coffee produced by the Black Ivory Coffee Company Ltd in Surin province, Northeast Thailand or Isan from Arabica coffee beans consumed by elephants and collected from their waste.
+A recent study shows that the taste and chemical profiles of Black Ivory Coffee is potentially influenced by the microbial fermentation of coffee components inside the elephants' gut microbiota.
+The company partners with families that owns elephants in the region.